pnsn/Ayahos/README.md

 # Getting Started

-EWFlow consists of a collection of single-task-oriented module classes `ewflow.module`, adapted obspy `Trace` and `Stream` classes for handling data, and the module construction and operation class `EWFlow`.
+PULSED consists of a collection of single-task-oriented module classes housed in `PULSED.module`, modified ObsPy data classes housed in `PULSED.data`, and pre-composed sequences of modules housed in `PULSED.sequences`.
+Supporting python methods are housed in `PULSED.util`

+ Supporting methods

 ## For new users
 We recommend installing `EWFlow` and working through the **Pure-Python Tutorials** first to get familiar with the python-side aspects of the API.